MetPX/sarracenia/doc/design/components.rst

-dd_sara
+sr_sara
 -------

 ::

 	--broker,--source-broker,--upstream-broker ? ??
-	subscribe to a given exchange on a given broker for  dd.post messages.
+	subscribe to a given exchange on a given broker for  sr.post messages.
 	--prefetch-script <prescript>

-	run prescript, based on the dd.post to see if it is OK to download. if not, log an error.
+	run prescript, based on the sr.post to see if it is OK to download. if not, log an error.
 	if so, download it.